okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 * [Protect Your Cryptocurrency Wealth Tracking PWA with Okta](/blog/2018/01/18/cryptocurrency-pwa-secured-by-okta)
 * [Use Okta (Instead of Local Storage) to Store Your User’s Data Securely](/blog/2018/01/23/replace-local-storage-with-okta-profile-attributes)

-If you're not familiar with these posts, it might make sense for you to simply look at the [completed project from this tutorial](https://github.com/oktadeveloper/okta-spring-boot-angular-auth-code-flow-example).
+If you're not familiar with these posts, it might make sense for you to  look at the [completed project from this tutorial](https://github.com/oktadeveloper/okta-spring-boot-angular-auth-code-flow-example).
 There is no authentication in the client, it all happens on the server, and cookies are used to track the session and provide CSRF protection.

 ## Remove Authentication from the Angular Client